floviken/mkdocs/docs/gentoo/installation/07-Configuring the linux kernel.md

 This section is only relevant when using the following genkernel (hybrid) or manual kernel management approach.
 When installing and compiling the kernel for amd64-based systems, Gentoo recommends the sys-kernel/gentoo-sources package.

-Choose an appropriate kernel source and install it using emerge:
+Choose an appropriate kernel source and install it using **emerge**:

 `root # emerge --ask sys-kernel/gentoo-sources`

 This will install the Linux kernel sources in /usr/src/ using the specific kernel version in the path.
-It will not create a symbolic link by itself without USE=symlink being enabled on the chosen kernel sources package.
+It will not create a symbolic link by itself without `USE=symlink` being enabled on the chosen kernel sources package.

 It is conventional for a /usr/src/linux symlink to be maintained, such that it refers to whichever sources correspond with the currently running kernel.
 However, this symbolic link will not be created by default.
 An easy way to create the symbolic link is to utilize eselect's kernel module.

-For further information regarding the purpose of the symlink, and how to manage it, please refer to Kernel/Upgrade.
+For further information regarding the purpose of the symlink, and how to manage it, please refer to [Kernel/Upgrade](https://wiki.gentoo.org/wiki/Kernel/Upgrade).

 First, list all installed kernels: